IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 key = /etc/letsencrypt/live/yourdomain.net/privkey.pem
 ```

 We no longer need the apache2 service now that we have used certbot to obtain our valid ssl cert.
-The service must be stopped so that port 443 can be used later by stunnel.
+The service must be stopped so that the listening port 443 can be used later by stunnel.

 **Stop Apache2 service**

 ``sudo systemctl stop apache2``

 Stunnel can now be setup.
-Lets install it to our reverse proxy server.
+Lets install it on the reverse proxy server.

 **Install Stunnel**